norrby/molly-guard-rpm/README.md

 to a directory where rpmbuild will look for its artifacts.

 The constructed RPM file will end up in `rpm/RPMS`.

+## USE AT YOUR OWN RISK

+I have really tried making the install/uninstall parts safe.
+But you never know.
+And the code is free to read.
+So please read through this repository and perhaps also the originating `.deb` package source before using this package and/or packaging tool and the packaged product.
+Use it at your own risk.

 ## LICENSE